Updated: Nov 19, 2020

 #45 - Molly woke up from a deep sleep.
 Much to her surprise, the beautiful fairy fluttering above her head told her that she had been sleeping for almost a year!
 How does the fairy explain to Molly what happened?
 What is the first thing Molly wants to do, eat, and play?
 How does your story change if Molly is a human vs. another fairy?

-#47 - Ever since Selina lost her parents in a freak boating accident, she's had a reoccurring dream that she's in the middle of a body of water with no land in sight.
+#47 - Ever since Selina lost her parents in a freak boating accident, she's had a reoccurring dream that she's in the middle of a body of water and there is no land in sight.
 One night she wakes up in the middle of the ocean, or so it seems.
 How does Selina get out of the water and back to reality?